Chart Color Schemes

 Rutherglen is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Rutherglen's dwelling structure, as per the latest Census, consisted of 92.7% houses and 7.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Vic.'s 89.9% houses and 10.1% other dwellings.
-Home ownership in Rutherglen was 44.8%, with mortgaged dwellings at 35.7% and rented dwellings at 19.5%.
-The median monthly mortgage repayment in the area was $1,300, aligning with Non-Metro Vic.'s average, while the median weekly rent figure was $250, matching Non-Metro Vic.'s figure.
-Nationally, Rutherglen's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Rutherglen's dwelling structure, as per the latest Census, consisted of 92.7% houses and 7.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Vic.'s 89.9% houses and 10.1% other dwellings.
+Home ownership in Rutherglen was at 44.8%, with mortgaged dwellings at 35.7% and rented ones at 19.5%.
+The median monthly mortgage repayment was $1,300, aligning with Non-Metro Vic.'s average.
+The median weekly rent figure was $250, matching Non-Metro Vic.'s figure.
+Nationally, Rutherglen's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing